LLNL/shroud/docs/fstatements.rst

 A list of Fortran helper function names to add to generated Fortran code.
-These functions are defined in whelper.py.
-There is no current way to add user defined helper functions.
+The format dictionary will be applied to the list for additional flexibility.

 .. code-block:: yaml

     f_helper:
     - array_context

+Each helper will add an entry into the format dictionary with the name of the function or type created by the helper.
+The format value is the helper name prefixed by *fhelper_*.
+For example,format field *fhelper_array_context* may be ``VEC_SHROUD_array``.

+There is no current way to add user defined helper functions.

+..
+These functions are defined in whelper.py.

 f_module
 ^^^^^^^^